 Indian Health and Human Services

-The Department of Health and Human Services (HHS) and its many agencies carry out health and human services programs for American Indians and Alaska Natives (AII/ANs) throughout the U.S.
+HHS, through its operating divisions, carries out health and human services programs for American Indians and Alaska Natives (AI/ANs).